-Earth Kids have their say during a gardening session – that became a pow wow session.
-They aired their views about how they would like their day to play out.
+Pow wow.
+Earth Kids have their say during a gardening session.
+We call it a pow wow session.
+They air their views about how they would like their day to play out.
 Teachers listen and apply, adding boundaries and prior knowledge.
 We all share knowledge and learn from one another.

 Empathy not Sympathy